5 poison prevention tips for children

 Keep laundry detergent packs out of reach.
 Laundry detergent packs have been of high concern.
-Highly concentrated single-load laundry or dish washer detergent pods can cause serious harm to children.
+Highly concentrated single-load laundry or dishwasher detergent pods can cause serious harm to children.
 Serious symptoms include excessive vomiting, wheezing, extreme sleepiness or even needing the assistance of a ventilator to help them breathe.
 These packs are colorful and enticing to small children.
 Make sure detergent packs are locked up, high and out of the reach of children.

-Remember one pill can kill.
+One pill can kill.
 Acetaminophen products (such as Tylenol) are the number one toxic ingestion item.
 Do not leave medicine in a purse or on a counter.
 In the case of certain prescription medications − one pill can kill.
 Prescription narcotics such as hydrocodone, oxycodone and methadone are among these dangerous pain medications.
 Keep medications out of the reach of children.

 Keep an eye on items with small batteries.
 Tiny button batteries are used in watches, calculators, cameras, hearing aids, musical greeting cards, flameless candles, small toys, electronics and promotional items.
 Certain items are very easy for a child to break open and find the battery.
 Miniature batteries may cause poisoning if swallowed and can also cause internal burns if they become lodged in the esophagus or intestinal tract.
 If you suspect a child has swallowed a battery of any type, seek immediate medical attention.

 Know the hazards of magnets.
-Small magnets can seriously injure a child if two or more are swallowed, because they can connect to one another through the intestinal walls.
+Small magnets can seriously injure a child if two or more are swallowed because they can connect to one another through the intestinal walls.
 This traps the magnets in place and can cause perforations, twisting and/or blockage of the intestines, infection and potentially fatal blood poisoning.
 Surgery usually is required to remove magnets.

 Lock up your household cleaning supplies.
 Ingestions of caustic household powders and liquids can cause serious burns in the mouth and esophagus.
 Caustic substances include detergents, pool cleaning chemicals, drain cleaners, hair relaxers, fertilizers, weed killers and many types of household cleaning products.
 A burn in the esophagus can cause life-long problems.